The right to your choice for Love

 Choose the light!

 Each couple should have the right to make that choice, and just because I think it is a “good” or a “bad” thing does not – in of itself – make it so!
-To include or preclude for all people a choice, is dictatorship.
-To presume that one person’s opinion is the “be all and end all” of the conversation, is to presume that she/he has dictatorial rights of preclusion of all other opinions.
-This is the realm of emperors and kings and last time I looked, I thought we were a semblance of a democracy in Australia.
-(OK, some may suggest we are moving to become a fascist state but that is another conversation and we are not there yet!)
-Just because one person or a group of them, does not wish to get married does not preclude the desires of many others who do wish to participate.
+To include or preclude for all people a choice is a dictatorship.
+To presume that one person’s opinion is the “be all and end all” of the conversation is to assume that she/he has dictatorial rights of preclusion of all other opinions.
+This authoritarianism is the realm of emperors and kings, and last time I looked; I thought we were a semblance of democracy in Australia.
+(OK, some may suggest we are moving to become a fascist state but that is another conversation, and we are not there yet!)
+Just because one person or a group of them, does not wish to get married does not preclude the desires of many others who do want to participate.
 It is the argument of the “fascist” who wishes to dictate his choices upon all others.
-And let’s face it, in the conversation about gay marriage, there are plenty of “fascist” style thinkers.
-They are wishing to pronounce their opinion as the only one worth considering and insisting it be followed, even though the choice has no impact on their lives either way.
+And let’s face it, in the conversation about marriage equality, there are plenty of “fascist” style thinkers.
+They are wishing to pronounce their opinion as for the only one worth considering and insisting it’s followed.
+Even though that choice has no impact on their own lives, either way.
 This conversation should be about facilitating “choice for individuals” not “individuals dictating choice“!